 - frequent stomach or head aches

 - talking about running away from home

 - grades suffering in school

 - talking about hurting or killing his/herself

 I would warn to go against the experts on that last one and say that if your child is talking about harming his/herself, it’s worth investigating that immediately, regardless of the other symptoms.

 Treatment for Depression in Children:

 First and foremost, if you believe you are seeing signs of depression in your child, speak to your Pediatrician, who may then refer you to a mental health specialist.
 I know many experts will recommend anti-depression medication to treat depression in children, however, please note that this is where my personal philosophies as a Chiro-wife differ from the suggestions of these experts.
-If your child is prescribed medication, I would just encourage you to seek other opinions from doctors who specialize in alternative medicine.
+I would just encourage you to seek second opinions before administering medication.
 While medication may certainly help with treating depression, I have heard of cases where alternative methods such as changes in diet and exercise habits help as well.
 This is a personal decision only a parent can make, however.
 I AM NOT A DOCTOR!